TonGuehoney/FastMed/README.md

 3.Training method  30%

-Publicly available resources for better understanding is necessary(IF) and please contact me
+Publicly available resources for better understanding is necessary(If you..) and please contact me